42i-ai/my-benefits/README.md

 > arrive at the landing folder, or schedule batch processing.
 We can use Airflow[^12] to schedule a job or a
 > lambda function[^11] to trigger when a file arrives in the folder.
 Considering those scenarios, we created a container to test possible solutions using Kubernetes.

+_Step 1 - Extract PFD_

+To extract information from PDF for further analysis, we will use PyMuPDF[10].
+According to the article on Medium [9], the Python package PyMuPDF is a good choice because it preserves tables and the original PDF structure.

+DuckDB aims to create a fast and efficient SQL query execution engine that can run complex queries on large data sets.
+It integrates tightly with Pandas DataFrames and allows us to run these queries directly on top of them without needing to move data in and out of the dataframe[^7][^18].

 2 - Data Visualization

 The second challenge is: display meaningful information from the extracted data (challenge 1)